earik87/light/README.md

     (venv) $ python3 app/light.py

+Note that in our lab pc (windows 7 - 64 bit) we had to downgrade PyQt5-Qt5==5.15.2 version, to be able to pull library.

 ## Development
 Application is in demo mode by default.
 This means no hardware is connected, and scan is simulated.
 To deactivate demo mode and use hardware, comment out the line `activeProfile = 'demo'`.
 Recommended IDE is Visual Studio Code.